cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 ```

 ## 3. For Developers
-There are four scripts available in the agent.
+The agent have been packaged into the following submodules:
-- `agent/app.py` is the entry point and calls developed functions to execute the conversion process
+- `agent/app.py` is the agent's entry point that accepts and processes all HTTP requests
+- `agent/config` contain functions to retrieve the properties in `config/properties.yaml`
+- `agent/exceptions` contain the exceptions encountered in this agent
+- `agent/kgutils` contain miscellaneous functions to access and query the Knowledge graph
-- `agent/utils.py` contain miscellaneous functions
+- `agent/utils` contain miscellaneous functions for searching, validating inputs, and system operations
-- `agent/ifc2gltf.py` contain the functions that splits the ifc file into their individual assets and converts them into glTF models
+- `agent/ifc2gltf` contain functions to query the metadata, and process the IFC input into their individual geometry files for each asset
-    - Add additional IFC feature classes here if we encounter them
-- `agent/ifc2tileset` sub-module contains functions to generate the tileset and write them to json
+- `agent/ifc2tileset` contain functions to generate the tileset and write them to json
     - If you are unable to see the assets, **Modify the bounding box coordinates** according to your use case

 As Git does not allow empty directories, `.gitignore` files have been added to the subdirectories  of `<root>\data\`.
 This is important to set up the file structure for the code to run.